fixie-ai/fixie-sdk-js/README.md

 ## What is Llama Labs?

 Llama Labs is a platform for building applications using large language models.
-In Fixie, an application consists of a set of natural-language **queries** that are handled by one or more **agents**.
+In Llama Labs, an application consists of a set of natural-language **queries** that are handled by one or more **agents**.
 Each agent consists of a large language model coupled with some custom code to process or generate data, or call out to external systems, such as databases or APIs.
 By composing agents together,